arduino/docs-content/content/retired/05.archived-libraries/Ciao/Ciao.md

 Ciao is made of two main parts:

 - Ciao Library: developed in C;
-- Ciao Core: developed in Python;
+- Ciao Core: developed in Python®;

 ![](assets/CiaoArchitecture.png)